Gynaecomastia Surgery in Newcastle, Maitland & Hunter Valley Australia

 Travel and Extended Stay

-If you are traveling for surgery, it is ideal to stay in the area for 3-4 days after surgery to ensure proper follow-up and monitoring.
-For more extensive procedures like the upper body lift, a stay of 1-2 weeks is recommended to ensure you have adequate time for proper recovery and follow-up care.
+If you are travelling for surgery, it is ideal to stay in the area for 3-4 days after surgery to ensure proper follow-up and monitoring.
+For more extensive procedures like the upper body lift (Upper Torsoplasty), a stay of 1-2 weeks is recommended to ensure you have adequate time for proper recovery and follow-up care.

 By following Dr. Beldholm’s post-operative instructions and attending the necessary follow-up appointments, you will be well on your way to achieving optimal results.